U.S. troops to leave Syria as Trump declares victory over ISIS

 Sen. Marco Rubio, R-Fla., called withdrawing from Syria "a grave error that will have incredible consequences, potentially not fully thought through."

+Not all senators criticized the plan.
+Sen. Rand Paul, R-K.Y., praised the president for defying the "naysayers on both sides of the aisle."

+"We have troops in so many countries.
+We're fighting everywhere because no one knows how to declare victory," Paul said.
+"So I'm very supportive of the president's declaration.
+I'm very supportive of bringing the troops home."

-White House press secretary Sarah Sanders said in a statement that the U.S. has defeated ISIS's "territorial caliphate," but she did not say the administration is planning a complete withdrawal of American forces in Syria.
+White House press secretary Sarah Sanders said in a statement that the U.S. has defeated ISIS's "territorial caliphate," but she did not confirm that the administration is planning a complete withdrawal of American forces in Syria.

 "These victories over ISIS in Syria do not signal the end of the Global Coalition or its campaign," Sanders said.
 "We have started returning United States troops home as we transition to the next phase of this campaign."